Noteworthy Traits

 Merch

-This could be a normal shirt or hat with just the design being unique, or it could be entirely unique fashion.
+This could be a normal shirt or hat with just the logo being unique, or it could be entirely unique models.
 The possibilities are endless.
 You really could do anything with digital merch that's intended for an avatar to wear.
 You could even do something like socks here.
 As long as it's built with some standardized characters in mind, there's a good chance that it will work.

 Step Mania